Shrager, Spivey & Sachs was able to settle a case for an emergency

 and other larger arm movements originating in the shoulders.

-The woman immediately after the biopsy began to experience injury symptoms
+Immediately after the biopsy, the patient began to experience injury symptoms

 promptly.
 The doctor’s defense was that there was no way that the